About Kulu

 The categories of information are determined by site administrators.

-What does "halal certified" mean?
+What does "halal certificate" mean?

 What does "Muslim-owned" mean?